-Uses of Funds
+Sources and Uses of Funds

-Capital Expenditures.
+We believe, based on our current operating plan, that our cash and cash equivalents, and cash from operations, will be sufficient to meet our anticipated cash needs for at least the next 12 months.
 Consistent with previous periods, we expect that future capital expenditures will primarily relate to acquiring additional servers and network connectivity hardware and software, leasehold improvements and furniture and fixtures related to office expansion and relocation and general corporate infrastructure.
-We anticipate capital expenditures of approximately \$12 million for the remainder of 2013.
-See Note 8 to our Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for information regarding capital expenditures for the six months ended June 30, 2013 and 2012.
+We anticipate capital expenditures of approximately \$10.2 million for the remainder of 2013.
+See Note 8 to our Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for information regarding capital expenditures for the nine months ended September 30, 2013 and 2012.
+Additionally, we may also use funds to acquire or invest in complementary companies, products, or technologies.